Accredited by the Institution of Environmental Sciences (IES) for the purpose of eligibility to apply for associate membership.

 This module consists of a GI-related work experience placement designed to allow students the opportunity to contextualize their classroom-based learning in a professional environment relevant to a career in GI-related fields and to enhance their employability through work-based learning.

 This module is optional

-This module consists of a project undertaken by students in GI-related employment, in which they undertake a systematic analysis of current GIS implementation within their workplace and devise and evaluate potential additional applications.
-The module allows students who have professional experience the opportunity to contextualise their classroom-based learning in a professional environment relevant to careers in GI-related fields.
+This module consists of a project undertaken by students in GI-related employment, in which they carry out a systematic analysis of current GIS implementation within their workplace and devise and evaluate potential additional applications.
+The module allows students who have professional experience the opportunity to contextualize their classroom-based learning in a professional environment relevant to careers in GI-related fields.

 Geographic information systems project

 This module provides students with the opportunity to undertake a substantial piece of research in an area of particular interest to the student.
-The student will be assessed on their project plan and two progress reports, together with a research paper.
+The student will be assessed on their project proposal and two progress reports, together with the final research paper.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.